 Are there any precautions that must be taken after having a crown placed on a baby tooth?

 Immediately after treatment, it is important that the child does not eat anything too hard or sticky.
 Chips and popcorn pieces can get stuck under the tooth shaped crown, making it uncomfortable.
-If eaten, sticky or hard candies, like bubblegum, can also displace the crown accidentally.
+Sticky or hard candies can also displace the crown by accident if eaten.
 If a crown gets displaced, the child should be brought back to the dental office to have it re-cemented.

 To prevent this from happening, however, parents should be careful as to what the child eats after treatment.
 Often we recommend softer foods.
 Also, sometimes the gums may become slightly irritated by the new crown.
 It is important to continue to brush around the gums of these teeth to prevent further irritation or infection.